STAMP-project/test-runner/README.md

 * outputStream and errStream: can customize the output stream and the error stream of the java process.
 * timeout: can specify a custom time out in milli second.
 * blacklist: can discard test methods by their name among test classes.
+* maven execution: can now executes the test using **Maven**.
+This allows users to have a complex build configured in their `pom.xml`.

 # Development: